DrK-Lo/lotterhoslabprotocols/gelelectrophoresis.md

 ---

 # Materials and Equipment
+1. Agarose
+2. 1X TBE
+3. GelRed® 10,000X stock reagent (left-top drawer in the room with gel docks).
+4. Erlenmeyer flask (should be in the room with gel docks).
 ## Protocol
 1. Tare a weigh boat on the scale.
 2. Add 1.4 g of agarose to the weigh boat.